 Conclusion - The benefits of blogging for brands

 Access to these benefits starts with understanding the customer and what they need.
 Your blog has to meet customer needs for it to work.

 You can use the customer journey map to help you work out what those needs might be.
 Most blogs aim to spark the customer’s interest, help them find out more, or delight them in some other way.

 You then relate these needs back to your brand objectives, and work out where blogging fits in.

 This is where you see blogging’s main benefits for brands.
-It’s a great way to connect other brand activations together, for example.
-It also helps reinforce your brand identity and positioning, and provide somewhere for customers to interact with you.
+It’s a great way to connect other brand activations, for example.
+It also helps reinforce your brand identity and positioning and provides somewhere for customers to interact with you.

 The key to a blog’s success is finding a shared passion topic with customers.
 You have to be passionate enough about that topic to write about it regularly.
 And customers have to be passionate enough about it to want to read about it regularly.
 Finding that passion topic is where brands find the most benefits in blogging.